bellac429/Senior-Design-Lab-1/README.md

 * Does the 3rd box need to be waterproof?

 ## TO DO
-* Make gant chart
-* Read requirements and split up tasks
+* Look at notion  tasks
-* Schematic?

 ## Needed Supplies
 * LCD - Emma